Electric vehicle charging point pilot

 The pilot spanning from November 2019 to November 2021 (subject to change due to COVID-19) will trial fast chargers in urban and residential on-street sites across the boroughs.
 The findings will be used to develop an EV charging design and policy guidelines and a report on lessons learned which will inform the delivery of a county-wide roll out of EV charging infrastructure.
-The second phase of the pilot will consider OLEV and private funding routes to expand the charging network in residential on-street areas serving areas without off street parking.
+The second phase of the pilot will consider Office for Low Emission Vehicles (OLEV) and private funding routes to expand the charging network in residential on-street areas serving areas without off street parking.

-Following the adoption of the EV Strategy which forms part of Surrey's Transport Plan, SCC are currently delivering a trial to install Electric Vehicle (EV) charging infrastructure; an initiative funded by Enterprise M3 (EM3) Local Enterprise Partnership (LEP) which consists of the installation of 80 on-street fast (22kW) charging points across four boroughs in Surrey including Guildford, Woking, Spelthorne and Waverley.
+Following the adoption of the county's Low Emission Transport Strategy which forms part of Surrey's Transport Plan, SCC are currently delivering a trial to install EV charging infrastructure; an initiative funded by Enterprise M3 Local Enterprise Partnership (EM3 LEP) which consists of the installation of 80 on-street fast (22kW) charging points across four boroughs in Surrey: Guildford, Woking, Spelthorne and Waverley.
 The charging points will be distributed to a total of 20 charging sites split equally between the boroughs with a maximum of four charging points at each charging site.

 The EM3 LEP funding was confirmed in November 2019 and since then, we have been working closely with our supplier to finalise the sites for the first roll-out of chargers based on a number of criteria.